manojganger/React-FastAPI-MySQL/README.md

 # React-FastAPI-MySQL
-The Browser reflects the changes in the database in real-time on any database table updates.
-This is polling as well as event generated in FastAP.I
+This code demonstrates the browser reflecting the changes in the real-time when changes happens in the table.
+1. via polling from react to check for any update.
+2. via event in FasAPI which gets captured by React for update on the UI.